jsell-rh/capi-mcp/README.md

 A production-grade Model Context Protocol (MCP) server for the Kubernetes Cluster API (CAPI), enabling AI agents to manage Kubernetes clusters through a secure, standardized interface.

+## AI Development Disclaimer

+⚠️ **Important**: This repository was primarily created by Claude Code, Anthropic's AI assistant, working in collaboration with a human developer.
+The code, documentation, tests, and overall architecture were generated through AI-assisted development sessions.

+While the code follows industry best practices and includes comprehensive testing, users should:
+- Review all code before deploying to production environments
+- Understand the security implications of the implementation
+- Validate the code meets their specific requirements and compliance standards
+- Consider the experimental nature of AI-generated code in critical systems

 ## Overview

 The CAPI MCP Server acts as a bridge between AI agents (MCP clients) and CAPI management clusters.
 It provides a set of tools that abstract the complexity of CAPI into simple, reliable operations for cluster lifecycle management.